junghan0611/spacemacs/layers/+tools/tree-sitter/README.md

 =========

 **Note**: Enabled features *should* override existing mechanisms seamlessly.
-For example, there\'s no need to separately disable regexp-based syntax highlighting, and in general you do not need to update key bindings to point to new tree-sitter-based commands.
+For example, there's no need to separately disable regexp-based syntax highlighting, and in general you do not need to update key bindings to point to new tree-sitter-based commands.